tchen00/MKS21X-FinalProject/README.md

 ```
 **NOTE:** If you are on Windows, resize will not work SO size your terminal to full screen.
 - A menu will pop up with options.
 Type the number of the option you would like to select.
 A csv file comes with the calendar, life.csv.
 Inside, there are already events listed for the purposes of testing.
+- You can clear the events and start afresh.
+Entering an invalid input will at times exit the program, in which case you will need to reinitiate the project.
+- Lastly, please input events with MILITARY TIME (8:00 am --> 08:00, 8:00 pm --> 20:00).
+Otherwise, listing your events chronologically will not function properly.

 ## :memo: Development Logs
 ### DAY 1 - Jan 3, 2019